nitukumarii/The-Cloud-Engineer-Handbook/Ansible/Topics.md

 Practice explaining how you would:

-- Patch 500 Linux servers using Ansible
+- Patch 500 Linux servers using Ansible - Done
-- Deploy an application to multiple environments
+- Deploy an application to multiple environments - Done
 - Roll back a failed deployment
 - Restart only affected services after configuration changes
 - Use variables for Development, QA, and Production